How are meetings conducted?

-There is a 15 minute 'public question time' at the start of every meeting.
+There is a 15 minute ‘public question time’ at the start of every meeting.
 There are certain rules concerning this period to ensure its smooth running.
 For example, each speaker is limited to a maximum of three minutes.
 Read more in the public speaking guidance notes

 If you have any questions or would like to speak in a meeting, please contact us.

-The arrangements for speaking at Planning Committee meetings are slightly different from other meetings - these are dealt with on the Planning Committee page.
+The arrangements for speaking at Planning Committee meetings are slightly different from other meetings.
+We have prepared a guide to public participation at planning committee meetings.

 Forthcoming meetings and document downloads